groovey/Migration/README.md

 Migration
 =========

-A simple migration script using php
+A simple migration script using php.